Prelude to the Mascot Trilogy – Book Two

 She smiled.
 “Oh yes, Gerritt.
 And you invited him to stay at our cottage.”

 It would do no good to attempt hiding anything from her.
 It was as though she had a direct link to his mind.

-“For a few days.
+“For a little while.
 I didn’t think you would mind.
 I should have asked first.
 I’m sorry.”

 She took his hand in hers.
 “I don’t mind, and I’m sure you would love the opportunity to spend some time with Petra.”
 A twinkle came into her eyes.
 “I mean, I’ve got you all night long.”

 He pulled her into his arms again.
 “And I’m looking forward to that.”